cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx/_index.md

 The Area 1 dashboard has an [Admin quarantine](/email-security/email-configuration/admin-quarantine/), and you can also use the Office 365 quarantine for when a user quarantine is needed.
 While there are many quarantine options, the following are the primary use cases the Office 365 use cases will cover:

-- **Use case 1**: Deliver emails to Office 365 Junk Email folder and Admin Quarantine in Area 1 (Recommended)
+- **Use case 1**: Deliver emails to Office 365 junk email folder and Admin Quarantine in Area 1 (Recommended)
-- **Use case 2**: Deliver emails to Junk Email folder and User Managed Quarantine (this use case requires that `MALICIOUS` emails be quarantined within the Area 1 dashboard)
+- **Use case 2**: Deliver emails to junk email folder and user managed quarantine (this use case requires that `MALICIOUS` emails be quarantined within the Area 1 dashboard)
-- **Use case 3**: Deliver emails to Junk Email folder and User Quarantine requiring Admin Release
+- **Use case 3**: Deliver emails to junk email and administrative quarantine
-- **Use case 4**: User Managed Quarantine and User Quarantine requiring Admin Release
+- **Use case 4**: Deliver emails to the user managed quarantine and administrative quarantine
-- **Use case 5**: Deliver to Junk Email dolder and Admin Managed Host Quarantine
+- **Use case 5**: Deliver emails to the user junk email folder and administrative quarantine

 ## 5. Update your domain MX records